agentzero93/Vargo_lab_website/content/authors/fabian/_index.md

 ---
 # Display name
-name: Alex Blumenfeld
+name: Fabian List

 # Username (this should match the folder name)
 authors:
-- admin
+- fabian

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
 role: PhD Student